mitt-c/summify/README.md

 - **Next.js**: Static site built with React and Next.js for a fast, responsive UI
 - **TailwindCSS**: Utility-first CSS framework for styling
 - **React Markdown**: For rendering formatted summaries
+- **SSE Client**: For receiving real-time updates from the backend

 ### Backend
 - **Node.js/Express**: Handles API requests and processing
 - **Anthropic Claude API**: Powers the AI summarization capabilities
+- **Claude 3.5 Haiku**: Latest model for efficient and accurate summaries
-- **Smart Chunking**: Proprietary algorithm for processing large texts efficiently
+- **Fixed-Size Chunking**: Intelligent algorithm with natural boundary detection for processing large texts
+- **Rate Limiting**: Built-in rate limiting to comply with Claude API limits (5 RPM)
+- **Server-Sent Events**: For streaming progress updates to the client

 ## 🚀 Getting Started